jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 There are three ways to define a Jenkins X pipeline:

 * Automatically via a build pack.
-The build pacl automatically detects the source code language.
+The build pack automatically detects the source code language.
-* Specify a build pack and then override portions in `jenkins-x.yml`
+* Specify a build pack and then override portions of it in `jenkins-x.yml`
 * Fully define an entirely new pipeline in `jenkins-x.yml`.
 This is only useful for a pipeline that will not be reused.
 For reusable pipelines, define a build pack.

 Build packs are standard, opinionated pipelines for languages.
-They consist of a predefined sequence of steps, run in a consistent order.
+They consist of a predefined sequence of steps that run in a consistent order.
 They are similar to stages in that they can be overridden and extended.

 Jenkins X is controlled by a `jenkins-x.yml` file that lives at the root of the Git repository.